malnick/DCOS_installer/README.md

 This installer is a simplified and scripted version of the **[official DC/OS Advanced Installation process](https://docs.mesosphere.com/1.8/administration/installing/custom/advanced/)**.
 Before using this script, you should make sure to be familiar with that installation method.
 This includes understanding the roles of each node type, including the *`bootstrap`* node, the *`master`* node(s), the (private) *`slave`* node(s), and the *`public_slave`* node(s).

-***THIS SCRIPT IS PROVIDED "AS IS".
-THIS HAS BEEN WRITTEN FOR MY PERSONAL USE AND LEARNING, AND HAS ABSOLUTELY NO WARRANTIES OR SUPPORT.
+***THIS SCRIPT IS PROVIDED "AS IS", AND HAS ABSOLUTELY NO WARRANTIES OR SUPPORT.
 USE AT YOUR OWN RISK.***

 ## Installation